Kodowa/incidentalcomplexity/_posts/2016-07-12-pocketchip.md

 (image courtesy Mark R. Hacker)

-Mark is currently working on getting this version of Eve working on his PocketCHIP, so we'll check back with him later for an update on his progress.
+Mark is currently working on getting the newest version of Eve working on his PocketCHIP, so we'll check back with him later for an update on his progress.